 The student will work on the first portions of the research paper.

-The student will select a topic from a pre-approved list provided on Blackboard.
 The paper must be formatted in current APA style and must include a reference page or works cited page.
 The paper must be 18–20 pages, not including the title page and reference/works cited page, and must include at least 20 references.